On the homotopy theory of stratified spaces: Abstract stratified homotopy types, décollages, stratified topological spaces

 We now give an analogous description of $ \StrP $.

-\begin{ntn} Let $ P $ be a poset.
-We write $ \sd(P) $ for the \defn{subdivision} of $ P $ -- that is, $ \sd(P) $ is the poset of nonempty linearly ordered finite subsets $ \Sigma \subset P $ ordered by containment.
-We call a nonempty linearly ordered finite subsets $ \Sigma \subset P $ of $ P $ a \defn{string} in $ P $. \end{ntn}
+\begin{notation} Let $ P $ be a poset.
+We write $ \sd(P) $ for the poset of nonempty linearly ordered finite subsets $ \Sigma \subset P $ ordered by containment.
+We call $ \sd(P) $ the \defn{subdivision} of $ P $.
+We call a nonempty linearly ordered finite subset $ \Sigma \subset P $ of $ P $ a \defn{chain} in $ P $. \end{notation}